brainhubeu/react-carousel/README.md

 ## License

-React-permissible is copyright © 2014-2017 [Brainhub](https://brainhub.eu/) It is free software, and may be redistributed under the terms specified in the [license](LICENSE.md).
+react-carousel is copyright © 2014-2017 [Brainhub](https://brainhub.eu/) It is free software, and may be redistributed under the terms specified in the [license](LICENSE.md).

 ## About

-React-permissible is maintained by the Brainhub development team.
+react-carousel is maintained by the Brainhub development team.
 It is funded by Brainhub and the names and logos for Brainhub are trademarks of Brainhub Sp. z o.o..
 You can check other open-source projects supported/developed by our teammates here.

 [![Brainhub](https://avatars0.githubusercontent.com/u/20307185?s=200&v=4)](https://brainhub.eu/?utm_source=github)